-The satellite-derived global surface soil moisture product ASCAT-SWI now covers 12 years, 2007~2018.
-During that period, the overall R^2 and RMSE for RSSSM are 0.44 and 0.086, respectively (Figure 7), which appear to be much better than those for ASCAT-SWI (R^2 =0.33, RMSE=0.100).
-If the data period of SMAP (2015D10~2018) is excluded, the overall R^2 and RMSE for RSSSM are 0.43 and 0.087, respectively, which are still better than those for ASCAT-SWI (R^2 =0.33, RMSE=0.10).
-However,

-RSSSM overestimates soil moisture when low moisture occurs, which is a problem inherited from the SMAP product (Figure 4), and is a bit nonlinearly correlated with the measured values (Figure 7a).
+The satellite-derived global surface soil moisture product ASCAT-SWI now covers 12 years, 2007-2018.
+During that period, the overall $R^2$ and RMSE for RSSSM are 0.44 and 0.086, respectively (Fig. 7), which appear to be much better than those for ASCAT-SWI ( $R^2 = 0.33$ , RMSE = 0.100).
+If the data period of SMAP (2015D10-2018) is excluded, the overall $R^2$ and RMSE for RSSSM are 0.43 and 0.087, respectively, which are still better than those for ASCAT-SWI ( $R^2 = 0.33$ , RMSE = 0.1).
+However, RSSSM overestimates soil moisture when low moisture occurs, which is a problem inherited from the SMAP product (Fig. 4), and is a bit non-linearly correlated with the measured values (Fig. 7a).

-According to the temporal validation results (Table 3), the evaluation indexes including r, RMSE, bias and ubRMSE, are all

-- 455 significantly (p<0.05) better for RSSSM than ASCAT-SWI (anomalies r for RSSSM is also higher, but not significant).
-The temporal accuracy of RSSSM appears to be obviously higher in all climatic zones except for polar areas (Dsb, Dwc and ET).
-Specifically, in arid areas (BWh and BWk), the temporal correlation coefficients for ASCAT-SWI are much lower and even negative (Figure 8).
-This problem is known and might be related to the different scattering mechanisms in dry soils invalidating the assumptions of change detection method (Al-Yaari et al., 2014). - 460 The spatial accuracy of RSSSM is found significantly higher than that of ASCAT-SWI when any evaluation index is considered (Table 4).
-Moreover, the results show that RSSSM is generally superior to ASCAT-SWI throughout the year, especially during the growing seasons (Figure 9).
+According to the temporal-validation results (Table 3), the evaluation indexes, including r, RMSE, bias, and ubRMSE, are all significantly (p < 0.05) better for RSSSM than ASCAT-SWI (anomalies r for RSSSM are also higher but not significant).
+The temporal accuracy of RSSSM appears to be obviously higher in all climatic zones except for polar areas (Dsb, Dwc, and ET).
+Specifically, in arid areas (BWh and BWk), the temporal-correlation coefficients for ASCAT-SWI are much lower and even negative (Fig. 8).
+This problem is known and might be related to the different scattering mechanisms in dry soils, invalidating the assumptions of the change detection method (Al-Yaari et al., 2014).

+The spatial accuracy of RSSSM is found to be significantly higher than that of ASCAT-SWI when any evaluation index is considered (Table 4).
+Moreover, the results show that RSSSM is generally superior to ASCAT-SWI throughout the year, especially during the growing seasons (Fig. 9).